Performance Intelligence for Agencies

 • Save a monitor for a Google Analytics connection and property.

-• Read the weekly brief to see what changed, where it changed, and what looks worth investigating first.
+• Read the weekly brief to see what changed, where it changed, and what looks worth investigating first before the client asks.

 • Open chat with the linked anomaly context attached and dig deeper without restating the problem.